serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 ```

 To our great surprise, we find that removing one instance from the two eligible
-instances made GHC reject the remaining instance as well!
+instances seem to have made GHC reject the remaining instance as well!

+But actually, if you actually bothered to look at the error, removing one
+instance made GHC proceed with the remaining instance, but only a bit further.
+Also the error that is thrown is not an overlapping instance error.

-So we end up in the situation where GHC flip-flops between these two errors.
+So anyway, we end up in the situation where GHC flip-flops between these two errors.

 It shows that it might not be a good idea to blindly remove instances when you
 come across overlapping instance errors.
 It is better to carefully examine the